-OCON started off 10 years ago with one goal in mind: to design the next generation IUD with the woman’s body and well-being in mind.
+OCON started off 10 years ago with one goal in mind: to design the next generation IUD (intrauterine device) with the woman’s body and well-being in mind.
 Ballerine ® was launched in Europe.
-The Intrauterine Ball (IUB) is a small, soft, ball-shaped IUD that is hormone-free and effective for up to 5 years.
+The Intrauterine Ball (IUB) is a small, soft, ball-shaped intrauterine device that is hormone-free and effective for up to 5 years.

 The design was conceived for a better fit in the uterus cavity than the traditional T-shape IUD.
 Thus, addressing concerns some clinicians and women have around perforation and overall safety.

 To date, more than 100,000 women in 30 countries in Europe, Israel, and South Africa have used the IUB.
 OCON has been recognized multiple times for its disruptive innovation.
 Most recently being one of the winners of the Jury Innovation Award at the Women’s Health Innovation Summit.
 The IUB is not yet available in the US market.

 A mission-driven global nonprofit, Medicines 360’s ambition is to make sure that all women have the same access to quality medicines, regardless of their socioeconomic status, insurance coverage, or geographic location.

 By working alongside healthcare providers, advocacy groups, and patients, Medicines360 has been able to deliver on its promise.
 In 2015, in partnership with Allergan Pharmaceutical (now ABBIVE), Medicines360 received FDA approval for Liletta® a hormonal IUD.
 Since then, Liletta is available at a lower cost to public health clinics in the US.